zkhechadoorian/GlobalTerrorism/README.md

 ## Overview

+This project investigates trends in terrorism using the [Global Terrorism Database](https://www.start.umd.edu/data-tools/GTD) (GTD), a large open-source database made available by the University of Maryland.
+The GTD contains information on over 200,000 incidents of terrorism from the 1970s through 2020.

 This project investigates global terrorism trends using comprehensive big data analytics and interactive visualization tools.
 Utilizing the Global Terrorism Database (GTD)—the most extensive open-source collection of global terrorist incident data—this analysis identifies patterns, geographic hotspots, and strategic insights, aiding policymakers, analysts, and researchers in counterterrorism efforts.

 ---